quu-ack/notes/integrations/procedures/remove-bp-lint.md

    - `.describe()` - Adds descriptions for UI display
    - Schema merging utilities for combining schemas

-The ZUI transformer improves upon the legacy version by:
+The ZUI transformer causes changes compared to the legacy version by:
-- Better handling of schema properties
-- Proper placement of descriptions
+- Moving descriptions
 - Removal of unnecessary `schema` keys
-- Elimination of `x-zui` annotations
+- Elimination of `x-zui` annotations (and other minors changes)

-- More accurate validation
+Note: Watch out for weird changes
+Sometimes some changes should be correct but are not detected compliant.
+This needs to be bring to the team attention.

 ## Step-by-Step Procedure